mpaiva/venus/_projects/2024-05-25-wcag-plugin.md

 url="/images/projects/wcag-plugin-09.png"

 description="Screenshot of the WCAG Plugin for Figma showing the interface for searching and dropping WCAG guideline cards into design files.
 The left panel displays a search bar with results for 2.4.7 - Focus Visible (AA) and an option to drop the card into the design.
-The right panel shows the detailed WCAG card for 2.4.7 - Focus Visible, including a description and reference links.
-The plugin helps accessibility specialists easily share guidelines with team members, promoting accessible design practices.
-Text highlights the plugin's goal to make it simple to educate team members about WCAG."
+The right panel shows the dropped card in a Figma file helping to educate team members about WCAG."

 %}